- Areas of Study

 Weather in Grand Forks in the summer can range from chilly (in the 40s and 50s, sometimes lower) to sweltering (90s, sometimes even over 100), with highs on most days in the 70s and 80s.
 Days are frequently breezy (20 mph or more).
 It rains every few days, sometimes heavily.
 Weather changes often—sometimes a couple times a day.
 The bedrooms and offices are not air conditioned, but air conditioning is available in most classrooms, the library, dining center, and part of the residence hall basement.
 This means:

 - You will likely appreciate having a fan for warmer days—one that can be used either in a window or to blow air around inside.
+If you can, bring your own (see our Pro-Tip).
 A limited supply of fans and extension cords are available to borrow on a first-come-first-served basis.
 (Air conditioners are not permitted in bedrooms due to circuit load.)

 Coin-operated washers and dryers are located in the basement, as are irons, ironing boards, and facilities for hand laundering.